NupurGour654/PRODIGY_WD_03/README.md

 Technologies Used
 HTML: Defines the structure of the game board and user interface elements.
 CSS: Styles the game board, cells, and text for a visually appealing experience.
-JavaScript: Handles game logic, player turns, win detection, and overall game flow.hj432i4iuio13
+JavaScript: Handles game logic, player turns, win detection, and overall game flow.

 Contributing
 Feel free to fork this repository and make improvements!
 Here are some ways you can contribute: